Whether you’re a senior citizen or your parents are, health becomes a more important topic.

 2. Diet – What you eat is especially critical as you age.
 That said do your best to get a health balance in your diet on a daily basis.
 If you need to, consult with a nutritionist to see where you may have some shortcomings.
 By having a healthy diet, your bones and muscles adhere better to the challenges of getting older.

 3. Exams – In aging, you never want to discount meeting with your family doctor each year.
 Yes, you might be able to skip a year on occasion, but do not make a habit of it.
-By seeing your doctor each year, he or she can often catch any problems before they get to a whole new level of concern.
+By seeing your doctor or consulting LloydsPharmacy Online Doctor, he or she can often catch any problems before they get to a whole new level of concern.
 Also be sure to discuss with your physician any physical or even mental issues you feel are pressing.
 It is always good to have a heart-to-heart with your doctor on a regular basis.

 4. Conditions – Whether living in your home or in a seniors’ complex, make sure the conditions are as safe as can be.
 As one gets older, it is easier to get a serious injury such as a fall in the home.
 Check around to make sure your home is safe and won’t be leading you to a trip to the hospital etc.